comet-ml/comet-examples/integrations/model-training/sagemaker/log_custom_scripts/pytorch-mnist/README.md

 To run this example, you will need both a Sagemaker account and a [Comet account](https://comet.com/signup)

 1. Upload the contents of the `src` directory to your Sagemaker Notebook instance.
-2. Upload `train_mnist.ipynb` to your Sagemake Notebook instance.
+2. Upload `train_mnist.ipynb` to your Sagemaker Notebook instance.
 3. Run the `train_mnist.ipynb` Notebook to create a Sagemaker Training Job and log the data to Comet.

 ## Example Project